Advertiser Disclosure

 It’s still possible to make these routings happen – but you have less leeway to customize your routing before you start exceeding 11,000 miles.

-One benefit of Air France/KLM Flying Blue is that you can book direct flights to Europe from Vancouver, Calgary, and Edmonton using miles.
+One benefit of Air France KLM Flying Blue is that you can book non-stop flights to Europe from Vancouver, Calgary, and Edmonton using miles.

-While the standard pricing of 65,000 miles looks good on paper, you’ll want to factor in the 1:0.75 transfer ratio from American Express Membership Rewards to Flying Blue, which is the most meaningful way to access the program in Canada.
+While the standard business class pricing of 50,000 miles looks good on paper, you’ll want to factor in the 1:0.75 transfer rate from American Express Membership Rewards to Flying Blue, which is the most meaningful way to access the program in Canada.

-However, keep in mind that one of the best features of Air France/KLM Flying Blue is the monthly Promo Rewards, which offer a discount for award bookings in various classes of service on specific routes.
+However, keep in mind that one of the best features of Air France KLM Flying Blue is the monthly Promo Rewards, which offer a discount of 25–50% for award bookings in various classes of service on specific routes.

 Promo Rewards are released at the beginning of every month, so be sure to keep an eye on what’s available, as you might be able to score a deal to Europe.